-Aggravated Kidnapping in Fort Worth is a first-degree felony that occurs when someone abducts a person against his or her will with the intent of committing certain acts, such as sexually or physically abusing the victim, holding the victim for ransom, or terrorizing the victim.
-As a first-degree felony, Aggravated Kidnapping is punishable by 5 to 99 years or life in prison along with a fine of up to $10,000.
+Aggravated kidnapping in Fort Worth is a first-degree felony that occurs when someone abducts a person against his or her will with the intent of committing certain acts, such as sexually or physically abusing the victim, holding the victim for ransom, or terrorizing the victim.
+As a first-degree felony, aggravated kidnapping is punishable by 5 to 99 years or life in a Texas prison along with a fine of up to $10,000.

 Kidnapping is intentionally or knowingly abducting another by restraining them without consent by moving them from one place to another or confining them with the intent to prevent their liberation.
 The offense rises to “aggravated kidnapping” if it is accompanied by some aggravating factor.

-According to Penal Code 20.04, a kidnapping becomes aggravated if the accused:
+According to Texas Penal Code 20.04, a kidnapping becomes aggravated if the accused:

 Penal Code Section 20.01(1) defines the word “restrain” as restriction of a person’s movements without consent, so as to interfere substantially with the person’s liberty, by moving the person from one place to another or by confining the person.